nehapatlolla/Foundation-Course/notes2.md

 **ES6+ features**

 1. numeric seperators 1_00_00_000
-2. nullish coalacing ?? for this operator 0 is a truthy value
+2. nullish coalacing ?? for this operator 0 is a truthy value--binary operator
 3. Optional chaining

 ### Ternary operators